fedomain/sudoku.js/README.md

 - game variation (default: standard)
 - game difficulty (default: very easy)

-Application Components
+Game Components

 - Setting up the game
 	- Will need to store all the possible game boards in a permanent storage like database or file.
-	- Along with the basic number of number display depending on the difficulty level.
+	- The basic number of numbers to display depends on the difficulty level.
 Might also require some other rules.
 - Playing the game
 	- A JS object for the game, this is a singleton.
 	- A JS object for each cell containing all the information regarding the cell.
 Like current value, the answer, default display flag, etc.